 The site menu is the best tool for users to surf within different sections of your site.
 If the site menu is missing, the user has to go to Google and search for your content, which is considered a negative point for SEO.

 Therefore, there should be a menu inside each site so that the user can easily go to different sections of the site, as well as search engines, to understand the site’s classification.

 How does Google use site menu?

-For example, consider a cooking site which has a page to display the top recipes of the week, a page for a description of the site and a page to communicate with the site users.
-You can put these three pages in the top of the menu to display in Google search results.
+For example, consider a cooking site that has a page to display the top recipes of the week, a page for a description of the site and a page to communicate with the site users.
+You can put these three pages at the top of the menu to display in Google search results.

 Ways to optimize site menu

 Google places great importance on the hierarchy inside of the menu and creating a regular hierarchy helps Google a lot.
 Keep in mind that you set this hierarchy.
 The hierarchy of your site’s pages and in what order your menu entirely depends on your politics and site content strategy.